Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Acknowledgments

 The second author thanks Michael Saks for valuable discussions about the problem of recovering from multiple deletions and in particular about the possibility of finding a VT-like code for correcting two deletions.
+We are grateful to Kuan Cheng and Xin Li for pointing out an error in the appendix of the published versions of our paper~\cite{self,self2}, namely that the claim about the rate limitation of linear $k$-bit deletion codes is false.